Last updated on October 1st, 2018

 The last email marketing metric you want to look at is the email list growth rate.
 As the name reveals, the list growth rate is the rate at which your email list of subscribers is growing.
 This is a metric worth paying attention to because in general, all email marketing databases naturally degrade by about 22.5% every year.

 This depends on a number of reasons.
-The contacts email addresses may change when people move from one company to another, people might abandon old emails they never really use, or unqualified leads might opt out of your email list.
+The contacts email signature and addresses may change when people move from one company to another, people might abandon old emails they never really use, or unqualified leads might opt out of your email list.

 Accordingly, if you aren’t working to grow your email list and get new qualified leads to join it, your email list will only continue to decrease.
 This is why you need to work actively to grow your email list and continue to get marketing results from your email marketing efforts.
 Remember, it’s not any more time-consuming or effort-demanding to send emails to thousand recipients or a million recipients.
 At least if you’re using SendPulse’s automated email service that takes care of the email delivering process and graphic design services.